bobmonsour/11tybundle.dev/src/posts/2025/11ty-bundle-81.md

 ## Highlights

-**11ty Meetup recap.** On December 18th, [vrugtehagel](https://vrugtehagel.nl/) graced us with a presentation on [the Vento templating language](https://vento.js.org/).
+**11ty Meetup recap.** On ~~December~~ November 18th, [vrugtehagel](https://vrugtehagel.nl/) graced us with a presentation on [the Vento templating language](https://vento.js.org/).
 [In the video](https://www.youtube.com/watch?v=_854y7c0D-0&t=1s), he shares the what, the why and the how of Vento, and demonstrates how to use it within an Eleventy project.
 A great watch!
 While not recorded, I had a chance to preview the site redesign that Damian and I are working on.

 Many thanks to all of you who provided valuable feedback via the survey as well as during the meetup.
 Here's a sneak peek of what awaits you (yes, dark mode is coming!).